NPTravell/Species-Audio-Identification-Tool/README.md

 ## placeholder title

-explain 'under the hood' for a non technical audience. explain the graph is to identify which species need more files for DL model training recall - What proportion of actual positives was identified correctly? (more important - we want to know if the species was there) precision - What proportion of positive identifications was actually correct? (not AS bad if we say that a species was there when it wasn't)
-Accuracy is generally linked inversely to loss, so we want as little as possible
+The tool splits long survey audio up into shorter clips, with which it applies object detection with and attempts to answer the question "does this survey waveform _look_ like the species waveform?"
+Here a graph is supplied to show the field station which species' models are underperforming (and thus may require more reference sound files for training).
+A full understanding of precision (proportion of positive identifications for a species that were correct), recall (proportion of real positives of a species that were identified correctly), and loss are not required - simply assessing where any big performance dips, or loss spikes, occur - or even a gap indicating a model was not trained at all due to no files existing - will suffice.

 ![Copy of Copy of Bottom 3 (2)](https://user-images.githubusercontent.com/122735369/215263692-78bd5a51-9120-4ff6-b6d3-6f26c6bbf132.png)
 <p align="center"><sup>placeholder caption</sup></p>